Inclusion and Diversity

 Business Resource Groups (BRGs) provide a forum for employees to develop skills, experience valuable cultural connections and support key business initiatives.
 These groups support Baxter's business goals and aim to enhance personal growth and multicultural understanding, while strengthening relationships among employees, customers, business partners and community partners.

 Baxter has eight established BRGs, the African American Leadership Council, Asian Leadership Network, Baxter Equality Network, Baxter Women Leaders, Baxter EnAbles, BaxVets, Early Career Professionals and Latinos@Baxter.
-The BRG for women employees, Building Women Leaders, has expanded to include chapters in Europe, India and China.
+The BRG for women employees, Baxter Women Leaders, has expanded to include chapters in Europe, India and China.
 Early Career Professionals and the Baxter Equality Network have grown to include chapters in Austria.

 Other Business and Regional Initiatives